-As soon as the two components communicate, the protocol and the encryption are entering the spotlight forming a whole that encrypts your data, sending the encrypted packets to the server which decrypts it and sends it to the final destination on the web… and the other way around.
+As soon as the two components communicate, the protocol and the encryption enter the spotlight, forming a whole that encrypts your data, sending the encrypted packets to the server that decrypts it and sends it to the final destination on the web… and the other way around.

 The final result of this harmonious communication?
 An encrypted and secure network traffic connection, where all your traffic is protected and kept away from prying eyes.

 Let’s learn something from this relationship between these two machines.

 Communicate with your friends whenever you have the chance, meet them face to face, and enjoy a glass of Transylwine (if you are over 18 or 21 years old).
 Should they tell you secrets, make sure to keep them just for you (just like the VPN server does with your data), and don’t share it with your mutual friends. 😊